cristianogregnanin/rack-php-server/README.md

     $ bundle

-In the repo you can find a simple index.html file.
-Free feel to substitute with your index.php
+In the repo you can find a simple index.html file, free feel to replace it with your index.php

 ## usage